10 must-see places to visit in Haute Savoie

 The Merlet Animal Park :

-A few kilometers from the village of Sixt, this cirque will allow you to walk in a magnificent setting, surrounded by steep mountains and waterfalls.
+A few kilometers from the village of Sixt, this cirque will allow you to stroll in a magnificent setting, surrounded by steep mountains and waterfalls.
 On the way back, a stop in the village of Samoëns is a must, for a little refreshment on the lime tree square.

 Best season to visit the Cirque du Fer-à-Cheval

-• May to July: the waterfalls are at their peak thanks to snowmelt.
+• May to July: the waterfalls are at their peak thanks to the snowmelt.
 The contrast between cliffs, greenery, and residual snow is striking.

 • August: ideal conditions for hiking to the refuges, but more visitors.